khulnasoft/cli/docs/khulnasoft/start.md

-## supabase-start
+## khulnasoft-start

-Starts the Supabase local development stack.
+Starts the Khulnasoft local development stack.

-Requires `supabase/config.toml` to be created in your current working directory by running `supabase init`.
+Requires `khulnasoft/config.toml` to be created in your current working directory by running `khulnasoft init`.

 All service containers are started by default.
 You can exclude those not needed by passing in `-x` flag.
 To exclude multiple containers, either pass in a comma separated string, such as `-x gotrue,imgproxy`, or specify `-x` flag multiple times.